Are you curious about how Pepto-Bismol works and what its benefits are?

 They will need to consult a doctor before deciding to take Pepto-Bismol.

-Persons taking medications with high levels of salicylate or anticoagulants (blood thinners) are recommended to not take Pepto-Bismol.
+Persons taking medications with high levels of salicylate or anticoagulants (blood thinners) are recommended not to take Pepto-Bismol.

 People found to be sensitive to aspirin are recommended to avoid taking Pepto-Bismol or any other medications containing bismuth subsalicylate.